-The main contributions of the present work can be summarized as follows: \begin{itemize} \item We derive explicit characterization properties of the Nash equilibria in the finite and the graphon utility maximization games. \item We show that if the sensitivity matrix in the finite-agent game stems from a graphon and follows a Bernouilli distribution, then the heterogeneous finite-agent game converges to the graphon game in the sense that every Nash equilibrium converges to a graphon equilibrium along with the associated value functions. \item We prove solvability of the graphon utility maximization game. \end{itemize} For the characterization properties, we adopt an extension of a well--known methodology proposed by \citeauthor{hu2005utility} \cite{hu2005utility}.
+Similar to mean field games, graphon games provide an alternative to study large scale network games that in general suffers less from the curse of dimensionality.
+However, unlike mean field games, agents in a graphon game are no longer anonymous, as mentioned by \citeauthor*{carmona2022stochastic} \cite{carmona2022stochastic}.
+The benefit associated with a graphon interaction is that agents are now aware of who their neighbors are, and are allowed to possess different preference metrics towards different neighbors.
+As a result, when deriving the optimal strategy for a specific agent, one needs to take into account (an \textit{aggregation} of) a continuum of infinitely many other agents, where the aggregation is established through the graphon.
+The analysis of graphon games has gained traction in recent years, mostly in the engineering community.
+We refer for instance to \cite{8619367,caines2019graphon,gao2021lqg,parise2019graphon}. \citeauthor*{parise2019graphon} \cite{parise2019graphon} was the first work to analyze equilibria for static graphon games.
+In \cite{8619367,caines2019graphon}, \citeauthor*{8619367} studied decentralized control for graphon mean field games, and established an $\epsilon$-Nash theory that relates the equilibria for an infinite population game to that of a finite population game. \citeauthor*{gao2021lqg} \cite{gao2021lqg} explored linear quadratic Gaussian mean field games.
+Outside of the engineering community \citeauthor*{carmona2022stochastic} \cite{carmona2022stochastic} studied various static graphon games. \citeauthor*{aurell2021stochastic} \cite{aurell2021stochastic} studied stochastic graphon games in a linear--quadratic setting.
+We also refer to the recent works of \citeauthor*{Lacker-Soret22} \cite{Lacker-Soret22} and \citeauthor*{Bayr-Wu-Zhang22} \cite{Bayr-Wu-Zhang22} for recent results, on generic games.
+The main contributions of the present work can be summarized as follows: \begin{itemize} \item We derive explicit characterization properties of the Nash equilibria in the finite and the graphon utility maximization games. \item We show that if the sensitivity matrix in the finite-agent game stems from a graphon and follows a Bernouilli distribution, then the heterogeneous finite-agent game converges to the graphon game in the sense that every sequence of Nash equilibria converges (up to a subsequence) to a graphon equilibrium along with the associated value functions. \item We prove solvability of the graphon utility maximization game. \end{itemize} For the characterization properties, we adopt an extension of a well--known methodology proposed by \citeauthor{hu2005utility} \cite{hu2005utility}.